• Skip to primary navigation

 • _yoastwpseo_meta-robots-nofollow – use to define if it’s a NOFOLLOW page (1 is yes value)

 To find other fields for other plugins, navigate through your database to find the field you’re looking for.
 Note the value to figure what the right value looks like.
-You can also download the Really Simple CSV sample CSV.

 Edit Fields